Sk05062003/Sk05062003/README.md

 - 👋 Hi, I’m @Sk05062003
-- 👀 I’m interested in Web developement, App development, Machine Learning, UI/UX designing, Competitive programming, Game Development and Blockchain.
+- 👀 I’m interested in Web development, App Development, UI/UX designing, Competitive programming and Blockchain Technology.
 - 🌱 I’m currently learning 1)ReactJS along with JavaScript and JQuery.
 2)Python 3)Android Development using Kotlin and Java.
 - 💞️ I’m looking to collaborate on Frontend Web Development
 - 📫 How to reach me contact at saurabhkandpal61@gmail.com